-If you are taking any of these blood-thinning medications, please contact your GP before your procedure:
+If you are taking any of these blood-thinning medications you will be instructed on when to stop these prior to the procedure:

 - Warfarin

 - Clopidogrel

 - Rivaroxaban

 - Apixaban

 - Dabigatran (Pradaxa)

 Advice for diabetic patients

 - If your procedure is in the morning, please do not take your insulin or have breakfast on the morning of the procedure. - If your procedure is in the afternoon, you should have a light breakfast before 7am and take your diabetic medication (pills or insulin) as normal.
 In both cases you should bring your medication and some food with you to the unit.